CNC(LEGAL) - TRANSPORTATION MANAGEMENT: TRANSPORTATION SAFETY

 Not later than the 30th day after the date that a school district completes a training session, the district shall provide DPS with a record certifying the district's completion of the training.

-Note: The Reporting of School Bus Evacuation Training form is available on the DPS website.
+Note: The Reporting of School Bus Evacuation Training form is available at the DPS website.

 Education Code 34.0021; 37 TAC 14.54